A review by zabeishumanish

 (Sean, 37)

 This collection is gorgeously written.
 The strength of Jericho's reflections on his life and culture makes for a beautifully crafted collection.
 However, the collection is deeply steeped in the culture of music.
 I personally do not have any depth of understanding of music or musical history, so the portions of the collection focused on that mostly went over my head.
-Even though I found the musically themed poems predominately fascinating, I was frustrated by how inaccessible I found them.
+Even though the musically themed poems were predominately fascinating, I was frustrated by how inaccessible I found them.

 White folks looking at me // Directly and going blind // So they wouldn't have to see / What in the world was burning black.